 While this is true, it is important to remember that the goal of the universal screener is to catch students most at-risk of poor outcomes.
 The cloze format focuses on basic comprehension.
 In other words, can students follow along and comprehend a simple grade-level appropriate story?

-Is there more to reading comprehension than this?
-ABSOLUTELY!
-However, those students who are flagged on this measure show a potential gap in the foundation of what reading comprehension is – the ability to read and understand.
+However, students flagged on this measure show a possible gap in the foundation of reading comprehension: the ability to read and understand.

 Early Literacy Skills